Best Gaming Laptops 2019

 Key Specs - CPU: Intel Core i5/i7 | GPU: Nvidia GTX 1050 GPU | RAM: 8GB | Storage: 256GB SSD + 1TB hard drive | Display: 15.6-inch 1080p | Weight: 4.9 pounds

-Best Max-Q Design: Alienware m15
+Best Splurge: Alienware m15

 There's a new challenger in the thin-and-light gaming arena, and it's Alienware.
 Equipped with a Nvidia GeForce GTX 1070 Max-Q GPU, the m15 the slimmest Alienware ever.
 But rocking an Intel Core i7 processor, Nvidia Max-Q GPU, over 6 hours of battery life and a drool-worthy display, Alienware is ready to take on all comers.
 It's a literal lean, mean gaming machine.
 But, if you're so inclined, you can seriously trick out this puppy including adding a pair of 1TB PCIe SSDs.
 Your options are only limited by your budgets.

 Key Specs - CPU: Intel Core i7 | GPU: Nvidia GTX 1060OC/1070 Max-Q | RAM: 16GB/32GB/64GB | Storage: 256GB SSD/1TB SSD + 1TB SSD| Display: 15.6-inch 1080p/4K display | Weight: 4.7 pounds